|Pilot 1st Lt. John A. Mancini, O-660652 (MIA / KIA) Ballston, NY

 1Lt John A Mancini (tablets of the missing)

-Thanks to Donna Esposito and Edward Rogers for additional research
+Thanks to John Mancini, Bernard Mancini for additional, Donna Esposito, Edward Rogers and Justin Taylan for additional research and anaylsis

 Are you a relative or associated with any person mentioned?